How to Begin Prepping

 Getting your family involved

-You can also get your family involved in prepping activities by teaching them some survival skills.
-This will help them respond to a situation quickly and safely.
-It will also help them to feel more prepared and capable.
-You can also teach them how to survive on their own if the worst happens.
+You can also involve your family in prepping activities by teaching them survival skills.
+This will help them respond to a situation quickly and safely, feel more prepared and capable, and survive independently if the worst happens.

-Getting a 72 hour kit
+Getting a 72-hour kit

-One of the most important things to have in your 72-hour emergency kit is food.
-Your 72-hour kit should contain enough food for at least 6 days and should include extra supplies.
+Food is one of the most essential things in your 72-hour emergency kit.
+Your 72-hour kit should contain enough food for at least six days and should include extra supplies.
 The kit should also include a blanket and a few extra clothes in case of extreme weather.
-You should rotate the contents of the kit once every six months to keep the contents fresh.
-Food that is too old can spoil quickly and will not be of much use to you.
-Another important thing to have in your kit is clothing for the entire family.
-This includes warm, dry, and windproof clothes for each member of the group.
-A 72-hour kit should contain clothing for all seasons.
-While you don’t necessarily need a heavy jacket or heavy pants during the summer, having a few extras will help you stay warm.
+You should rotate the kit’s contents once every six months to keep the contents fresh.
+Food that is too old can spoil quickly and will not be helpful to you.

 Another essential item for your 72-hour kit is a waterproof emergency radio.
 You should make sure it is waterproof and has a reliable power source.
 The best type of radio for your 72-hour kit is a hand-crank model.
 Many of these models also come with a flashlight.
 In addition to emergency radios, you should also prepare for hurricanes, earthquakes, and tornadoes.
 These natural disasters can damage homes and cause massive destruction.
 If you’re stuck in your home for a few days or weeks, you’ll need the right supplies for survival.